AMENDED & RESTATED EXECUTIVE EMPLOYMENT AGREEMENT

 C. This Agreement contains other provisions applicable to the employment of Executive by the Company.

-D. The Company and Executive acknowledge and agree that as of the date of this Agreement, this Agreement amends and restates and supersedes the Amended & Restated Executive Employment Agreement that was made and entered into as of December 15, 2008, by and between the Company and Executive (the Prior Agreement).
+D. The Company and Executive acknowledge and agree that as of the date of this Agreement, this Agreement amends and restates and supersedes the Executive Employment Agreement that was made and entered into as of November 17, 2014, by and between the Company and Executive (the Prior Agreement).

 In consideration of the above Recitals and the provisions of this Agreement, the Company and Executive agree as follows:

 1.1 Title and Responsibilities.
-Executive shall serve as Chief Operating Officer of the Company, which title may be changed at any time in the sole discretion of the Company.
+Executive shall serve as General Counsel and Executive Vice President, Legal Affairs and Corporate Secretary of the Company, which title may be changed at any time in the sole discretion of the Company.
 Executives responsibilities and duties shall include those inherent in Executives position with the Company and shall further include such other managerial responsibilities and executive duties consistent with such position as may be assigned to Executive from time to time by the Chief Executive Officer of the Company.
-Executive shall devote his best efforts to the business and interests of the Company.
+Executive shall devote her best efforts and full business time to the business and interests of the Company.
 During the term of Executives employment with the Company, Executive may serve on the board of directors of other companies, manage personal investments, and engage in civic and charitable activities, provided that such activities shall not represent a conflict of interest with the Company and do not materially detract from fulfilling Executives responsibilities and duties to the Company.

 2.2 Bonus.
 In addition to Base Salary, Executive may be eligible to receive an annual bonus (Annual Bonus), based on a target percentage of Executives Base Salary determined by the Compensation Committee, or as applicable any individual authorized to approve the terms of employment of Executive.
 The amount of the annual bonus shall be based upon performance criteria and financial and operational results of the Company as determined by the Compensation Committee, or as applicable, any individual authorized to approve the terms of employment of Executive.
 To the extent that the Annual Bonus is earned and becomes payable in accordance with the terms under which it is offered and unless otherwise specified in a written document reflecting the bonus arrangement, any Annual Bonus earned by Executive will be paid to Executive prior to two and one half (2 1⁄2) months following the year in which the Annual Bonus becomes payable as a result of Executives vesting in the right to the Annual Bonus.